ARTICLE UPDATED: El 11 de agosto de 2014.

 “I read one of your articles about Rainbow Grocery.
 Haven’t had time to read the other one.
 I shop at Rainbow.
 Have for years, but I don’t have the same respect for Rainbow I used to.
 I feel the store is losing itself.
 It could be how they hire new workers.
 Someone just needing a job instead of working there for a reason.
 The example of that I’m writing you about is this: Did you know that Rainbow is advertizing on the Bay Guardian’s website and on [Ed. site name removed] another local site using Google ads?
 I would expect a corporate store to do this, and one corporate chain store is doing this.
 But Rainbow?
 The tech industry or as you call it “the Tech Surveillance-State Industrial Complex” is ransacking The Mission [Ed.
 Rainbow is in The Mission District of San Francisco] and Google is part of the problem here.
 What’s going on at Rainbow?
 Why would they be advertizing through Google ads?
 My sister sent me a link to an article on the Bay Guardian’s site about tech.
 They’ve written a lot about tech, the tech shuttles, Ellis Act evictions and gentrification.
 Then look at the ads on the Bay Guardian’s website and they are all through Google.
 HYPOCRITES!!!!!!!!!!
 The same Google they complain about in their articles.
 They don’t see their hypocrisy at the Bay Guardian?
 I moved my cursor over the Rainbow ads on the Bay Guardian site expecting them to click through to Rainbow’s website.
 Nope, they are Google ads.
 All the ads on the Bay Guardian’s website are Google ads.
 You asked “does no one care about anything anymore?”
 My thoughts exactly; I don’t think they do.
 At Rainbow, they are pretty good on being green but there’s supposed to be more to it than that.
 With the Bay Guardian, I don’t know what to think about them…other than their hypocrisy.

-My response: Hola y gracias.
+My response: Hola y gracias for that.
 Yours is the second e-mail I’ve gotten about this in the last couple of weeks from readers having read my articles about Rainbow.
 A feeling of disgust came over me as I read your e-mail, although at this point with Rainbow I’m not surprised.
 No disrespect intended to you but you really shouldn’t be surprised by any of this at this point.
 The same goes for the Bay Guardian which wears the “progressive” identity.
-In the end, they are partisan Democrats and their election endorsements are consistently for Establishment “Democratic” corporatist parasites.
-They often begin their endorsement of a D-candidate by saying, “We haven’t always agreed with this candidate and his/her record is not the best, but we’re endorsing…”.
+But in the end, they are partisan Democrats and their election endorsements are consistently for Establishment “Democratic” corporatist parasites.
+They often begin their endorsement of a D-candidate by saying, “We haven’t always agreed with this candidate and his/her record is not the best (and then they conclude with), but we’re endorsing…”.
 You get the idea.
 Mealy-mouthed stuff.
 They’re endorsing the candidate because of that D next to the politicians name.
 End of story.
 Fin.

 I’m not surprised that Rainbow is using Google ads for advertising.
 The store has definitely changed.
-Many examples from my observations: When I hear workers in Rainbow talk among themselves these days, I mainly hear talk about corporate sports teams, “the game,” watching “the game” and one’s favourite team, partying, getting drunk, and over in the Produce Department you’ll hear the word “like” every-other-word.
+Many examples from my observations: When I hear workers in Rainbow talk among themselves these days, I mainly hear talk about corporate sports teams, “the game,” watching “the game” and one’s favourite team, partying, getting drunk (how healthy!… while working in a vegetarian/vegan store!), and over in the Produce Department you’ll hear the word “like” every-other-word.
 I used to never hear such corporatised sports team sheeple talk like that in Rainbow from the workers, or anyone else for that matter.
-Some of the workers wear corporate sports team clothing, and one cashier recently was wearing US flag clothing.
-When I saw that one I immediately thought: In Rainbow?
-I never saw that type of thing in the “Alternative San Francisco of the Past.”
+Some of the workers wear major league corporate sports team clothing, and one cashier recently was wearing US flag clothing.
+When I saw that I immediately thought: In Rainbow?
+I never saw US flag clothing when George W Bush was illegitimately in office—US flags are fine now that there’s a so-called “D” in la casa blanca?—nor did I see that in the “Alternative, Proudly Radical San Francisco of the Past.”
 Rainbow used to have sort of a “family” feel to it.
-Not any more.
-If anything, you feel like you’re being watched, or at least I do and mi amiga says the same.
+Not any more really.
+If anything, one can feel like one is being watched, or at least I do and mi amiga says the same.

 One might think the workers who are working there for the “right reasons” might be talking about something important such as something political, for example, or about the gentrification in their barrio or the tech shuttles or the evictions of some of their workers or protests of tech.
 In other words, something that matters in many people’s lives.
 The big bulletin board as one comes in the store from the garage used to be full of political content.
 Not any more.
-I looked at it recently and it was mostly non-political stuff on there.
-That’s also representative of how the city has changed and gentrified, unfortunately.
-I only know of two workers (dos mujeres/two women) out of the entire membership who go to protests these days.
+I looked at it recently and there was mostly non-political stuff there.
+That’s also representative of how the city has changed/gentrified, unfortunately.
+I only know of two workers (dos mujeres/two women) out of the entire membership (the workers) who go to protests these days.

 While writing this, I went to Rainbow’s website.
 Their website is rather corporate-looking.
 They use Flash, which is rather corporate.
 I can’t stand Flash as it takes forever to load and jumps around and is a pain in the ass.
 But many corporate websites are using Flash these days.
 So I see Rainbow has joined the “Flash Herd.”
 They’ve also installed some of the Tech Surveillance-State Industrial Complex corporations to their site such as Facebook, Twitter and Paypal.
 In a sense, their website doesn’t “match” the store because the store itself does not look corporate, fortunately.
 On their website, they have the corporate Facebook plug-in, the corporate Twitter thing, the buy a Giftcard through corporate Paypal feature.
 The Facebook plugin scroll thing turned me off with it’s—what I call—retail hype a worker had written.
 For example, Rainbow is now carrying a local quinoa (that’s good) and they’re the only store carrying it which they say they are “thrilled” about.
 Thrilled about?
 I can think of a lot of reasons to be thrilled about something but carrying quinoa is not one of them.
 Reminds me of one of the soy milk companies a few years ago saying they were “absolutely thrilled” about their new pour spout.
 Well whatever turns you on, I guess.
 How can anyone get “absolutely thrilled” over a fucking pour spout?
 Not much going on in that person’s life I guess.
 “Thrilled” must be one of the top keywords that retail is supposed to use these days.
 But it’s that type of retail hype (that’s what I call it) and bull shit that turns me off.